 | +1 504-587-9700

-A few short blocks off Canal Street, the Q & C Hotel and Bar attracts those-in-the-know to smooth hand-crafted drinks, tasty bites and a comfortable sleep.
+Q & C Hotel and Bar: A Fresh Take on NOLAA few short blocks off Canal Street, the Q & C Hotel and Bar attracts those-in-the-know to smooth hand-crafted drinks, tasty bites and a comfortable sleep.

 Rooms are spacious with exposed brick walls and French touches (chandeliers, wallpapers, artsy prints) pay homage to NOLA culture as well as the geographic location; Q & C in the old Queen and Crescent Railroad buildings, is situated between the French Quarter and the Warehouse /Arts districts.